Learning to Act Safely with Limited Exposure and Almost Sure Certainty

-In the same spirit as for the flawless setting, we now state that under a uniform strategy Algorithm \ref{alg:relaxed_inspector} finds all unsafe machines in expected finite time. \begin{theorem} Consider the uniform strategy $\psi_{\texttt{unif}}$ which at each round $t$ samples uniformly from the candidate safe set $\mathcal{A}_t$.
-Let $T$ be the time it takes for Algorithm \ref{alg:relaxed_inspector} to detect all the unsafe machines under $\psi_{\texttt{unif}}$.
-Then
+where $\emph{kl}(\mu,\mu-\varepsilon)$ is the Kullback-Leibler divergence between Bernoulli distributions \eqref{eq:kl-div}. \end{theorem} \begin{proof} The proof follows from Lemma \ref{lemma:unsafe_sequences_escape} and Lemma \ref{lemma:sprt_detection_time}. \end{proof} In the same spirit as for the flawless setting, we now state that under a uniform strategy Algorithm \ref{alg:relaxed_inspector} finds all unsafe machines in expected finite time. \begin{theorem} Consider a $\lambda$-soft strategy $\psi$.
+Let $T$ be the time it takes for Algorithm \ref{alg:relaxed_inspector} to detect all the unsafe machines under $\psi$.
+Then:

 \end{theorem} \begin{proof} The proof can be found in the Appendix \ref{app:mab-relaxed-finite-time}. \end{proof}

 We end this section by \emph{uniting} the flawless and relaxed settings, arguing that Algorithm \ref{alg:flawless-inspector} can be seen as a particular case of the SPRT used in Algorithm \ref{alg:relaxed_inspector}.